jpecquais/all_docs/en_US/spat_revolution_doc/Third_Party_Ableton_Live_Tools_for_SPAT_Revolution.md

 This is a complete guide of a workflow with a set of custom-built Ableton Live Devices, created to increase significantly the compatibility between the DAW and SPAT Revolution.

-We will focus on everything from downloading and installing the tools, setting them up, optimizing your computer, a complete description of the provided tools, and then the actual workflow and how to create an entire project in the most efficient way possible!

 ### Why using Ableton Live with SPAT Revolution?

 Maybe Ableton Live is your main DAW and so the most obvious choice, this is the case for some of us at FLUX:: and is also why we created this workflow in the first place, but we would also like to add, that Live could be a great choice for anyone getting into creating, sound designing, etc… in an Immersive Audio Context.

 The capabilities of Ableton Live in terms of automations are monstrous and so make this DAW an incredible tool for making great Immersive Audio content that will include lots of spatial movements and effects.

-### Why using SPAT Revolution at all?

-Immersive Audio is gaining more and more traction recently, Apple Spatial Audio, Dolby Atmos, Binaural, if you have been working in the music industry at any level this past few years you probably have heard of those.

-So SPAT Revolution will help you to create and to expand ideas into a whole new world or should I say, into new spaces!

 And now after reading this guide, it will be as easy as making good old fader automation, as this is not just a do this and it will do that guide, but more of a do this and here why it does that, type of guide!

 This guide works as a base and not an “end all be all”, any ideas on how to improve this workflow, the devices provided, the templates, and any other type of feedback is very welcomed!

-!> DISCLAIMER: This workflow has been specifically thought of for maximum compatibility between Ableton Live and SPAT Revolution under macOS.
+!> This workflow has been specifically thought of for maximum compatibility between Ableton Live and SPAT Revolution under macOS.
 Some parts of this guide *(mainly the devices provided)* can still be applied to Windows or/and other DAWs.

 ## Demo